Operation Gladio: Giulio Andreotti's revelations on 24 October 1990

 Christian Democrat Prime Minister Giulio Andreotti publicly recognized the existence of Gladio on 24 October 1990.
 Andreotti spoke of a "structure of information, response and safeguard", with arms caches and reserve officers.
 He gave to the Commissione Stragi a list of 622 civilians who according to him were part of Gladio.
 Andreotti also stated that 127 weapons caches had been dismantled, and said that Gladio had not been involved in any of the bombings committed from the 1960s to the 1980s.

 Andreotti declared that the Italian military services (predecessors of the SISMI) had joined in 1964 the Allied Clandestine Committee created in 1957 by the US, France, Belgium and Greece, and which was in charge of directing Gladio's operations.
 However, Gladio was actually set up under Minister of Defence (from 1953 to 1958) Paolo Taviani's supervision.
-Beside, the list of Gladio members given by Andreotti was incomplete.
+Besides, the list of Gladio members given by Andreotti was incomplete.
 It didn't include, for example, Antonio Arconte, who described an organization very different from the one brushed by Giulio Andreotti: an organization closely tied to the SID secret service and the Atlanticist strategy.
 According to Andreotti, the stay-behind organisations set up in all of Europe did not come "under broad NATO supervision until 1959."

 Judicial Inquiries

-The judge Guido Salvini, who worked in the Italian Massacres Commission, found out that several far right terrorist organizations were the trench troops of a secret army who were linked to the CIA.
+The judge Guido Salvini, who worked in the Italian Massacres Commission, found out that several far-right terrorist organizations were the trench troops of a secret army who were linked to the CIA.
 Salvini said: "The role of the Americans was ambiguous, halfway between knowing and not preventing and actually inducing people to commit atrocities".

-Judge Gerardo D'Ambrosio found out that in a conference that had the patronage of the Chief Staff of Defense, there were instructions to infiltrate left wing groups and provoke a social tension by carrying out attacks and then to blame them on the left.
+Judge Gerardo D'Ambrosio found out that in a conference that had the patronage of the Chief Staff of Defense, there were instructions to infiltrate left-wing groups and provoke social tension by carrying out attacks and then blame them on the left.